ErwinJr2/ErwinJr2/docs/code_struct.rst

 so that the software behaves the same under Linux/macOS and under Windows.

 For the Python code, the project complies with the PEP8 code style, and for the C code, the project complies K\&R style.
-For the version number, we suggest the three-part version number convention:
-[major version.minor version.patch].
-For example, version 2.1.0 means major
-version 2, minor version 1, and patch 0.
-Major version should increase when there are large updates or a change of old APIs; minor version should increase when there are new features; patch number increases when it's a bug fix.